scala-network/TelegramWallet/doc/develope.md

 ### Calling RPC Calls for Coin

 All rpc requests is base on coin class located at /src/coins.
-Currently we have XLA only.
+Currently we have XLA and LUNC only.

-To call coin spesific methods or properties use this.Coin inside command
+To call coin spesific methods or properties use `this.Coins.get(coin_name)` inside command